 Ah, the Super Bowl.

 A time-honored tradition featuring the two best National Football League teams to decide the season’s champion.
-The winning team enjoys increased fan support, financial incentives, and, of course, eternal bragging rights.
+The winning team enjoys increased fan support, greater marketing leverage, and, of course, eternal bragging rights.

 Over 100 million watch the game from across the country, despite spin-off events such as Animal Planet’s Puppy Bowl.
 41% of respondents in NRF’s Super Bowl survey said the game was the most important of all the game-day events.
 The second most important event: the Super Bowl commercials.

-With Super Bowl ad spots costing over $5 million per 30-second spot (this year they cost $5.25 million), commercials are expected (if not required) to perform well among consumers.
+With Super Bowl Super Bowl ad spots costing over $5 million per 30-second spot (this year they cost $5.25 million), ads are expected (if not required) to perform well among consumers.
 Marketers face immense pressure to succeed with the correct ad.
 Ads must emotionally engage consumers to most effectively drive engagement, interest, and brand recall.
 Unruly’s research showed brand recall scores increased in 2018 as Super Bowl advertisers combined humorous moments with sentimental and emotional pulls.
+I predict ads will continue to either be funny or emotional to connect best with audiences – and this year was no different.
 So, which ads performed best according to market research?

 Personally, I felt connected to this commercial as a traveler.
 I have been in situations where I did not know the language and wanted to convey my thanks or questions to locals.
 Now, I would consider using Google Translate due to the ease shown in the commercial.
 For me, the most emotionally driving point was when the commercial stated the number one thing translated on Google is ‘thank you’.
 No matter the situation, the person, or the country, some things are the same everything – making the world seem smaller and connected.

-M&M’s Super Bowl ad focused on an everyday scene: kids misbehaving in the back of the car and the driver gradually getter madder.
+M&M’s Super Bowl ad focuses an everyday scene: kids misbehaving in the back of the car and the driver gradually getter madder.
 The kicker: the kids in this commercial are the Red, Yellow, and Orange M&Ms!
 M&Ms focused on three emotional drivers – humor, relatability, and nostalgia with Christina Applegate.
 This commercial scored 10 on the emotional scale and a 9.7 on attention according to Realeyes, making it the most emotionally engaging Super Bowl ad.
-Realeyes utilizes webcams and its face-reading technology to rank ads based on how much attention and emotional engagement they generated from viewers.

 Emotionally driven ads, whether humorous or heartwarming, connect most with consumers.
-This year’s Super Bowl commercials indicate marketers are focusing on tapping into these emotions utilizing non-conscious system 1 techniques.
-Who knows, maybe one day the Super Bowl commercials will be more important than the football game.
+This year’s Super Bowl commercials prove marketers are focusing on utilizing non-conscious system 1 techniques.
+Commercials without market research are a thing of the past.
+Who knows, maybe one day the Super Bowl ads will be more important than the football game.
 Marketers and advertisers can only dream!

-*Interesting note – the highest emotionally engaging advertisements do not always rank high on the ‘popular’ lists.
+*Interesting note – the highest emotionally engaging advertisements do not always rank well on the ‘popular’ lists.
 For example, Google’s ad is ranked 9 on USAToday’s ad meter.
-Neither ad listed here were among Twitter’s Brand Bowl winners.
+Neither of the ads listed here were among Twitter’s Brand Bowl winners.
 Companies should be aware of these differences when creating the advertisement and during creative testing.